Our Goals Here On This Site

 Their conditions are not contagious.
 The only thing “Contagious” about them is the invincible outlook they have on a life that has chosen them to carry some unusual and strenuous burdens.

 They are often very lonely because we often act, either consciously or unconsciously, as if they are contagious.
-They have the same set of needs for human touch, thoughtfulness, love, friendship, and courtesy just like we all expect.
+They have the same set of needs for human touch, thoughtfulness, love, friendship, and courtesy just like we all want.